nwolek/stetson-modular-guide/README.md

 ### Quick-start Steps

 modDemix Panel Controls
-1. Signal 1 IN: signal to be processed.
+1. Signal 1 IN: signal to be processed
-2. Carrier/ CV 1 IN: determines amplitude & phase of Signal 1 IN.
+2. Carrier/ CV 1 IN: determines amplitude & phase of Signal 1 IN
 3. Channel 1 LEDs: LED indication of signal activity in four quadrants.
-Vertical position represents amplitude and phase of input signal; horizontal position represents amplitude and phaseof carrier/CV input signal.
+Vertical position represents amplitude and phase of input signal; horizontal position represents amplitude and phaseof carrier/CV input signal
 4. Carrier/ CV 1 Strength: attenuator for Carrier/ CV IN: Normalized to +5V so that with nothing patched the associated attenuator operates as a unipolar manual control for the parameter.
-Range 0V-5V.
+Range 0V-5V
-5. Signal 1 OUT.
+5. Signal 1 OUT
-6. AUXiliary INput to Summing stage: An AUXiliary IN allows for the chaining of multiple modDemix (or Optomix) units to create larger mixes.
+6. AUXiliary INput to Summing stage: An AUXiliary IN allows for the chaining of multiple modDemix (or Optomix) units to create larger mixes
 7. Signal 2 IN: signal to be processed.
-Normalled to Signal 1 OUT.
+Normalled to Signal 1 OUT
-8. Carrier/ CV 2 IN: determines amplitude & phase of Signal 2 IN.
+8. Carrier/ CV 2 IN: determines amplitude & phase of Signal 2 IN
 9. Channel 2 LEDs.
 LED indication of signal activity in four quadrants.
-Vertical position represents amplitude and phase of input signal; horizontal position represents amplitude and phase of carrier/CV input signal.
+Vertical position represents amplitude and phase of input signal; horizontal position represents amplitude and phase of carrier/CV input signal
 10. Carrier/ CV 2 Strength: attenuator for Carrier/ CV IN.
 Normalized to +5V so that with nothing patched, the associated attenuator operates as a unipolar manual control for the parameter.
 Range 0V-5V.11.
 Signal 2 OUT.
 12. SUM OUT: mix of Signal 1 OUT, Signal 2 OUT & AUX.
-IN.
+IN

 ## Intellijel Metropolis